prfclub/ParameterResearch/README.md

 <li> Firstly , we plan our working steps and we decide our assingments. </li>
 <li> Secondly , we work on our assigments and we analyze the results of our works </li>
-<li> Finally , we prepare a report about our intuition that we obtain in those works <li>
+<li> Finally , we prepare a report about our intuition that we obtain in those works </li>